Internet of Things @ Home

 - Smart hubs, designed to connect and control all parts of a smart home

-- Smart services, including installation, managed services and cloud services
+- IoT@Home services, including subscriptions and managed services across energy, security and lifestyle segments

-The Telsyte Australian IoT @ Home Market Study is an annual publication reporting on smart home automation industry and consumer trends.
-Key questions that the 2015 Study answers include:
+The Telsyte Australian IoT@Home Market Study is an annual publication reporting on smart home automation industry and consumer trends.
+Key questions that the 2017 Study answers include:

-- What are some of the underlying growth drivers for each segment of the market?
+- What are some of the underlying growth drivers and challenges for each segment of the market?

-- Product managers within utilities and telcos that are designing smart home automation product/service bundles
+- Product managers within utilities, insurance and telcos that are designing smart home automation product/service bundles

 - Marketing leaders within hardware and software providers that need thought leadership content for their brands